• Skip to primary navigation

 Ingredients

-How to make almond poppyseed muffins
+How to make almond poppy seed muffins

 This is an easy recipe that follows your standard baking steps:

-1. Mix dry ingredients
+1. Mix dry ingredients.

-2. Mix wet ingredients
+2. Mix wet ingredients in a separate bowl.

 3. Combine the two and pour into a muffin tin

-How to store and freeze the muffins
+How to store and freeze muffins

 Once the muffins are fully cooled, they will keep in a sealed container on the counter for up to three days and 4-5 days in the refrigerator.
 I like to store them on the counter since they can get a bit harder and less moist in the fridge.

-For longer storage, freeze for up to two months in a tightly sealing freezer bag.
 To defrost, either allow the muffin to defrost in the refrigerator overnight or microwave for about 45 seconds.
 If microwaving, eat quickly after or texture will not retain moistness.

-How to make vegan almond poppyseed muffins
+How to make thee almond poppyseed muffins vegan

 This is a pretty easy recipe to make vegan.
 The easiest swap is exchanging the honey for agave syrup or pure maple syrup.
 The second swap is switching out the eggs for an egg replacement like Ener-G.